DanielLepszy/Dynamic-Table/README.md

 ### State ###

-User wants random dogs to be added to the list,
 * After clicking "Add a dog" button - dog will be different each time, durign refresing list

 ### Actions and dom ###